mikbud123pythjav/mikbud123pythjav/README.md

 - 💞️ I’m looking for challenges and interesting projects
 - 📫 You can text to my by the mail mikolaj.budzinski@onet.pl
 - 🇵🇱 i am from Poland and i am looking for opportunity to get an internship.
--    I like teamwwork and talkative people.
+-    I like team work and talkative people.
--    if you will give me a chance you will not regret it.
+-    if you give me a chance you will not regret it.
 -    I will give you a piece of my work in this account,
--    Have a Good day.
+-    Have a good day.
 -    <3
 -